ayden175/fairy-tales/README.md

 This repository is part of the course "Understanding Language with Computers" from group 冰激凌.

 ## Structure

-Each folder contains several textfiles, which each contain one fairy tale.
-The name of the folder corresponds to the author or the generator that was used.
-The filename corresponds to the name of the fairy tale.
+Each folder contains fairy tales by the author corresponding to the folder name.
+Each textfile contains one fairy tale, and the filename corresponds to the name of the fairy tale.

 ## Sources

-The non-generated fairy tales are taken from [World of Tales](https://www.worldoftales.com/fairy_tales.html#gsc.tab=0).
+The fairy tales by Grimm are taken from [Grimmstories.com](https://www.grimmstories.com/en/grimm_fairy-tales/list).

-The generated fairy tales were generated with TODO.
+The fairy tales by Andersen are taken from [SDU H.C.
+Andersen Centret](https://andersen.sdu.dk/vaerk/hersholt/index_e.html).